The Complete List of 30+ Mobile Testing Tutorials:

 - Battery usage– It’s important to keep a track of battery consumption while running application on the mobile devices.

-- Speed of the application- the response time on different devices, with different memory parameters, with different network types etc.
+- The speed of the application- the response time on different devices, with different memory parameters, with different network types etc.

 - Memory requirement– again, to download, install and run

-- Functionality of the application– make sure application is not crashing due to network failure or anything else.
+- The functionality of the application– make sure application is not crashing due to network failure or anything else.